Updates to Energy Tax Credits

 • Elective Pay (or Direct Pay) remains intact as a mechanism for schools to access the full value of tax credits through cash reimbursement.

-This table summarizes the changes made to the energy tax credits most commonly used by schools by the July 2025 federal budget reconciliation law.
+This table summarizes the changes made to the energy tax credits most commonly used by schools by and after the July 2025 federal budget reconciliation law.
 For more information, visit NYU Tax Law Center.

 Additional Resources To Understand Updates to Energy Tax Credits